Logitech/cto-HomeAssistantPlugin-OptionsPlus/README.md

 # Loupedeck × Home Assistant Plugin

 Control your Home Assistant lights (and soon, any entity) from your Creative Console with a fast, optimistic UI, debounced actions, and capability-aware controls.
-Open the **All Light Controls** dynamic folder to browse **Areas → Lights → Commands** and use the dial for brightness, color temperature, hue, and saturation.
+Open the **All Light Controls** dynamic folder(only on creative console) to browse **Areas → Lights → Commands** and use the dial for brightness, color temperature, hue, and saturation.

-> **Status**: pre-release.
+> **Status**: Beta.
 For now there is only support for lights.
-OSS-ready and actively refactoring for general entities.
-The plugin was only tested on the Creative Console.
+OSS-ready and actively monitoring and fixing issues.
+The plugin was only tested on the Creative Console with Phillips Wiz lights.

 ---